 Module Development

-Track Changes to Source Data During a Migration for Drupal 9, 10
+Track Changes to Source Data During a Migration for Drupal 9, 10, and 11

 If you need to write a migration that is capable of being executed multiple times and picking up changes to previously imported data, you can use the track_changes configuration option of most source plugins.
 This will tell the migration to keep a hash of each source row, and on subsequent runs of the same migration it will compare the previous hash to the current one.
 If they don't match this means the source data has changed, and Drupal will reimport that record and update the existing destination record with new data.